BACK

 Develop people who develop your business.

-Week 7 action: Have honest conversations with each team member about their goals and challenges.
+Week 7 action: Have honest conversations with each team member about their goals and their challenges.
+Ask more than you talk.

 Week 11–14: Client Optimization